 Carey Perloff is the artistic director of American Conservatory Theater, which she has brought to success by rebuilding the earthquake-damaged Geary Theater (winning the Jujamcyn Theaters Award in 1996 when the Geary reopened); directing dozens of highly acclaimed classical and contemporary productions; revitalizing A.C.T.’s top-ranked Master of Fine Arts Program in acting; launching international collaborations with such artists as Robert Wilson and Tom Stoppard; creating a core acting company; and inaugurating a major new works program.
-Ms. Perloff’s work as a playwright has been seen across the country, including Kinship (with Cynthia Nixon at Williamstown and with Isabelle Adjani at Theatre de Paris) Luminescence Dating at the Ensemble Studio Theater (New York) and Magic Theater (San Francisco), The Colossus or Rhodes at the O-Neill Playwrights Conference and A.C.T., Higher at New York State & Film, and Waiting for the Flood.
+Ms. Perloff’s work as a playwright has been seen across the country, including Kinship (with Cynthia Nixon at Williamstown and with Isabelle Adjani at Theatre de Paris) Luminescence Dating at the Ensemble Studio Theater (New York) and Magic Theater (San Francisco), The Colossus or Rhodes at the O’Neill Playwrights Conference and A.C.T., Higher at New York State & Film, and Waiting for the Flood.
 In 2008, Perloff was awarded France’s Chevalier de l’Ordre des Arts et des Lettres for her contribution to the dissemination of French culture.
 Her book BEAUTIFUL CHAOS: A LIFE IN THE THEATER was selected as the 2016 “One City One Book” by the San Francisco Public Library.

 John Roevekamp is Co-Founder and Chief of Engineering at Cyrun, which builds law enforcement and security data-management software systems.
-He has 30 years of experience in business development and 25 years in computer software design and engineering.
+He has 35 years of experience in business development with 30 years in computer software design and engineering.
 John also holds a BA in Music from University of California, Santa Cruz, and performs with great pleasure, whenever possible, as a tenor in the chorus of Opera Parallèle productions.

 Lawrence Siegel, JD